 - Ask for a reduction in your auto insurance premiums.
 If you aren’t using your vehicle to commute to work, you may be eligible for a better rate on your car insurance.
 Online platforms can help you search for the best car insurance rates out there.

 - Move somewhere cheaper.
 When you work from home, the world is your oyster.
-You will no longer be limited to living within a reasonable commuting distance to your work.
+You will no longer be limited to living within a reasonable commuting distance of your work.
 Consider selling your home or renting in other less-expensive communities you might like to live in.
 Just keep in mind that some more remote areas do not have adequate internet infrastructure, which may be a deal-breaker.

 - Get a business bank account and credit card.
 If you have your own business, you can deduct the costs of operating the business from your taxable income.
 Those expenses will be a lot easier to keep track of if you have a separate account and credit card that you use exclusively for business purposes.
 Take a look at the best business credit cards available for advice on how to find the right one for you.